Here’s a wide range of HVAC resources — many of them free — that both new and experienced service technicians can take advantage of to:

 For distance learning from any location, eVoc Learning offers online vocational instruction in the skills that are needed for a career as an HVAC technician.
 The courses include textbooks, study guides, instructional videos, exams, and a certificate when a course has been successfully completed.
 Before you commit to enrolling, you can even try a free online HVAC lesson to see if the program is right for you.

 The ESCO Group provides HVAC and refrigeration resources for new technicians who want to earn certifications and hone their skills.
-The online store offers a range of training manuals, presentations, reference guides, and more.
+The site offers a range of training manuals, presentations, reference guides, and more.
 ESCO’s HVAC Excellence sets standards and provides certification of technician training from the high school level to master levels.

 The Eastern Heating & Cooling Council (EHCC) is a nonprofit educational organization that has been providing technical training to the HVAC community for 30 years.
 Made up of HVAC contractors, distributors, manufacturers, and other trade allies, the organization offers courses and seminars designed to ensure the proper installation and service of high-efficiency heating and cooling systems.